The following is a list of major players in WELS New Teacher Induction - mentoring program and their titles:

-All forms necessary for WELS New Teacher Induction are made available online at the Martin Luther College website at https://mlc-wels.edu/nti/.
+All Tools necessary for WELS New Teacher Induction are made available online at the Martin Luther College website at https://mlc-wels.edu/nti/.
 Please bookmark that page for future reference.

-Each semester you will need to verify the mentor and mentee work via the NTI Teacher Reflection Growth Tool.
-The tool is completed semi-annually to share relevant data and collaboratively celebrating progress along the continuum of teacher development.
-The Teacher Reflection Growth Tool synthesizes evidence of practice to recognize the best in teachers, to affirm teacher's past and present successes toward their goals, and to increase teacher's value - growing and developing their God give talents.
+Each semester administrators guide and verify the mentorship work via the NTI Teacher Growth Reflection Tool.
+The tool is completed semi-annually between administrator, mentor, and teacher in order to share relevant data and collaboratively celebrating progress along the continuum of teacher development toward identified goals.
+The Teacher Growth Reflection Tool synthesizes evidence of practice to recognize the best in the teacher, to affirm teacher's past and present successes toward their goals, and to increase teacher's value - growing and developing their God give talents.

 Your regular classroom visits are important to the completion of this semi-annual assessment.
-Please review and look over the Teacher Reflection Growth Tool so you are familiar with them as they are used throughout the program.
-Reminders will be sent to coordinate when the tools are due.
+Please review and look over the Teacher Growth Reflection Tool so you are familiar with them as they are a tool used throughout the induction years.

 You will not have access to see these completed Collaborative Assessment Logs, as will be explained in “The very important firewall” section below.